-At IKOR of Charlottesville, our clients’ wellbeing is not just a priority, it’s our founding and guiding principle.
-During this time of heightened awareness and concern regarding the Coronavirus (COVID-19), we wanted to share with you the extra precautions we’re taking among ourselves and with our clients.
+At IKOR of Charlottesville, our clients’ well-being is not just a priority, it’s our founding and guiding principle.
+During this time of heightened awareness and concern regarding the Coronavirus (COVID-19), we wanted to share with you the extra precautions we’re talking among ourselves and with our clients.

 New Procedures for IKOR Staff Members:

 - Travel & Large Gatherings – The CDC and public health officials are advising against non-essential travel and recommending everyone avoid large gatherings.
 We are taking these warnings seriously.
 Employees must report travel and large events that they have attended to the Managing Director so that their risk of exposure can be assessed, and appropriate action can be taken to minimize the risk of transmitting the virus to others.

 - Personal Care – We are fortunate to have experienced nurses on our team.
 Our RN Advocates have reviewed preventative health measures with IKOR staff members.
 These preventative measures include refreshers on proper handwashing, cleaning and disinfecting, and staying home if an individual is feeling sick.
 As owner, I have taken special care to make sure my team understands that staying home due to illness will in no way jeopardize their employment.

 - Personal Contact – Our employees will no longer shake hands with or embrace clients, vendors, and others we come in contact with during our day.
 When practically possible, we will follow the CDC social-distancing recommendation of maintaining six feet of distance between individuals.